 Come up with a deal on popular items.
 People are more likely to express interest in items that they are already seeking.
 The offer is only valid for a short period.
 To generate time pressure, use a countdown timer on your website.

 #8 Improve Product Recommendations

 Improve your clients’ shopping experiences by suggesting better goods, making forecasts, and making smart suggestions based on their budget, taste, and shopping habits.
+To-do:

 - Use the “Best Sellers” or “Most Popular” categories to highlight your best-selling items.

 - Show suggestions based on ratings and reviews from customers.